kevinolega/callcentertrainingtips/promos.md

 I answer questions on chat and email as you self-study.

+Please be patient and polite as I get hundreds of messages a week from other people asking for help.

 Training materials and lessons are available for free on the website.

 [SIGN UP HERE FREE EMAIL TRAINING](http://eepurl.com/riFT1)

-If you want to support me and you would like more direct and active personal assistance here are more options,
+If you want to support me and you would like more direct and active personal assistance here are more options...

 ---